Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around opec announces production cuts, it can genuinely reprice Crude Oil.
+If a headline materially changes expectations around opec signals production cuts, it can genuinely reprice Crude Oil.

-If a headline materially changes expectations around us crude inventories unexpectedly fall, it can genuinely reprice Crude Oil.
+If a headline materially changes expectations around improving global demand, it can genuinely reprice Crude Oil.

-If a headline materially changes expectations around escalating middle east supply disruptions, it can genuinely reprice Crude Oil.
+If a headline materially changes expectations around inventory levels decline, it can genuinely reprice Crude Oil.

 Headlines that are often noise